mozilla/gcp-ingestion/docs/ingestion-beam/amplitude-job.md

 ### Pub/Sub republished topic

-The input to this job is the subset of decoded messages from various namespaces that have pings with event data.
+The input to this job is the subset of decoded messages from various namespaces that have pings with event data and `metrics` pings.

 ### Decompress